Jenny (orangutan): Death and legacy

 Jenny died from an illness on 28 May 1839.
 Darwin's notes on Jenny are kept at the Darwin Archive at Cambridge University Library.
 There is no evidence that any of Jenny's skeleton or skin were preserved.

-After Jenny's death, she was replaced by another female orangutan who, by tradition, was also named Jenny.
+After Jenny's death, the zoo acquired another female orangutan who, by tradition, was also named Jenny.
 The second Jenny was visited by Queen Victoria and Prince Albert.

 The scene of Darwin entering Jenny's cage was re-created in the film Creation (2009), with Paul Bettany playing Darwin.